PriyaAnnamalai12/Bank_Churn_Analaysis-by-Top-Banker/README.md

 🏦 Bank Churn Analysis Dashboard
 📌 Project Overview

-Customer churn is a critical challenge in the banking industry, directly impacting revenue and growth.
+Customer churn is a major challenge in the banking industry, directly affecting revenue and customer lifetime value.

-This project analyzes customer behavior to identify key drivers of churn and provide actionable insights to improve retention.
+In this project, I analyzed bank customer data to identify key factors driving churn and built an interactive dashboard to uncover actionable insights for improving customer retention.

 🎯 Objectives